Peter Ndegwa (business executive)

-Peter Ndegwa is a Kenyan businessman, accountant and corporate executive, who serves as the chief executive officer at Safaricom, the largest telecommunications company in the countries of the East African Community, with approximately 35.6 million subscribers in December 2020.
+Peter Ndegwa is a Kenyan businessman, accountant and corporate executive, who is the chief executive officer at Safaricom, the largest telecommunications company in the countries of the East African Community, with approximately 50 million subscribers in December 2020.
+He is the first Kenyan to lead Safaricom.

 Before his current appointment, he was the Managing Director for Continental Europe and Russia, at Diageo.
 He was responsible for Diageo's spirits and beer business across more than 50 countries in Western Europe, Eastern Europe and Russia, excluding the United Kingdom and Ireland.
 The business comprises six business units each with a General Manager.

 Early life and education

 Ndegwa was born in Kenya circa 1969.
 He attended Starehe Boys' Centre and School, where he obtained a High School Diploma.
 He was admitted to the University of Nairobi, where he obtained a Bachelor's degree in Economics.
 Later, he graduated from the London School of Business with a Master of Business Administration.
 He is also a Certified Public Accountant.